odewahn/docker-jumpstart/overview.md

 ### Cleaning up

 If you're really excited about your "Hello World!"
 Flask app, you should feel free to commit it.
-Otherwise, let's kill is.
+Otherwise, let's kill it.
 First, we need to figure out its ID, which we'll do using "docker ps":

 ```console
 $ docker ps -a